-- 1. Dedicated mailrooms shall be fully exhausted. - 2.
-Areas with sinks and/or microwaves: 50 cfm each. - 3.
-Custodial rooms and rooms having mop or service sinks: 75 cfm each. - 4.
-Showers, bathtubs, whirlpools, spas, etc.: 50 cfm exhaust each; 50 cfm per person for fixtures designed for more than one occupant unless demonstrated that less exhaust is required due to diversity. - 5.
-Electrical and communications closets shall be exhausted unless a dedicated FCU is used for cooling. - 6.
-Machine rooms for hydraulic elevators: 50 cfm. - 7.
+- 1. Areas with sinks and/or microwaves: 50 cfm each. - 2.
+Custodial rooms and rooms having mop or service sinks: 75 cfm each. - 3.
+Showers, bathtubs, whirlpools, spas, etc.: 50 cfm exhaust each; 50 cfm per person for fixtures designed for more than one occupant unless demonstrated that less exhaust is required due to diversity. - 4.
+Electrical and communications closets shall be exhausted unless a dedicated FCU is used for cooling. - 5.
+Machine rooms for hydraulic elevators: 50 cfm. - 6.
 Battery charging rooms: Not less than 0.5 cfm per square foot.